-The Divide rack certainly feels sturdy and reliable, but I can also vouch for it based on over 900 rugged miles of bikepacking in Kazakhstan and Kyrgyzstan.
+The Divide rack certainly feels sturdy and reliable, but I can also vouch for it based on over 2000 miles.
 This rack endured rocky 4×4 tracks, washboarded gravel, gnarly hike-a-bikes, and messy portages across rivers.
 Through all this it carried a moderate load in two 18 liter REI Co-op Link Panniers.

 I was nervous about the puck mounts especially – would they stay put on my seat stays?
 We didn’t have time to do an overnight test of this new system before jetting off to Central Asia, so we crossed our fingers and said a prayer to the bikepacking gods.
 (Note: I do not recommend this!
 Always test your gear setup before a long trip.
 Don’t follow my bad example.)

-Thankfully, the rack and puck mounts performed flawlessly.
+Thankfully, the rack and puck mounts performed flawlessly in Central Asia.
 I don’t think they moved a single millimeter during the entire trip.
 No bolt loosened, no attachment point slipped.
 The entire thing stayed rock-solid for the entire monthlong adventure.
-We needed to solve a number of problems in Central Asia, but I’m happy to say none of them involved my Divide rack.
+We needed to solve a number of problems on that trip, but I’m happy to say none of them involved my Divide rack.